Please see links on the left for more info about PIE.

 - be flexible in all aspects of our shared educational experiences.

 Partners in Education believe in these core principles:

 Read more about our Core Principles: PIE - Core Principles.pdf

-The Partners in Education (PIE) Program is a distributed learning school that allows children to be educated, in part or whole, at sites outside of regular school campuses.
+The Partners in Education (PIE) Program is an online learning school that allows children to be educated, in part or whole, at sites outside of regular school campuses.

 For families who have chosen to follow provincial curriculum, the PIE Program offers assistance, direction, and flexibility.
 Program options include online and/or paper based courses (depending on grade level) and individualized programs designed by students, when appropriate, parents and teachers.

-The BC Ministry of Education issues “statements of what students are expected to know and be able to do at an indicated grade”.
-These statements, called learning outcomes, are specific for each grade and constitute the curriculum students will follow.
+The BC Ministry of Education issues “statements of what students are expected to know and be able to do at an indicated grade.”
+These statements, called learning standards, are specific for each grade and constitute the curriculum students will follow.